NomicFoundation/nomic-repository-template/README.md

 # Nomic Foundation repository template

 This is a template with some basic workflows and files that can be used by new and existing repos.
+There is a related [project template](https://github.com/orgs/NomicFoundation/projects/6) that is connected to this repo.

 ## How to use this template